Japanese Lifestyle

 It must lead to other curiosities.
 How different are Japanese lifestyles?

-It is concerned with the religion Buddhism.
-In the lecture, any entrance should be significant to separate from outside and inside (our living area/territory).
+In the lecture, the entrance should be a significant area to separate the outside and inside (our living area/territory).
+Then, we need to take our shoes off when we go inside.

 However, it has another function.